WukLab/wuklab_sysml/content/posts/oshuman.md

 ## AI Agents: Smart, But Slow

 Computer-Use Agents (CUAs) can perform complex tasks, but their high latency makes them impractical.
-A task taking a human minutes can take an agent over 20 minutes.
+A task that takes a human just 2 minutes to complete can take an agent over 20 minutes.
 We study these bottlenecks and construct a new benchmark, OSWorld-Human, that measures both accuracy and temporal efficiency of CUAs.

 {{< oshuman/agent-time >}}